Schedule a Visit

 Many people still have silver/mercury fillings in their mouths from years past.
 These fillings are not particularly pleasing to the eye.
 We also know silver/mercury fillings ultimately result in a weaker tooth structure.
 Porcelain inlays and Tooth Colored Restorations (onlays) create fillings that are not only pleasing to the eye (or unnoticeable) but also add strength to weakened teeth.
 These restorations are aesthetically pleasing and very strong thanks to new bonding technologies.

-Since the resin used in tooth colored restorations contain fluoride this can help prevent decay.
+• Advantages of Tooth-Colored Restorations: There are many advantages to tooth-colored restorations.
+Resin restorations are bonded to the teeth, creating a tight, superior fit to the natural tooth.
+The tooth remains intact and stronger.
+Since the resin used in tooth-colored restorations contains fluoride, this can help prevent decay.
 The resin wears like natural teeth and does not require placement at the gum line, which is healthier for your gums!
+The result is a beautiful smile!

 Bondings